AminKhalif/okami-ai/brainstorm.md

-A Manga Comic Panel consits of these things
+A Manga Comic Panel consists of these things

 Comic Panel: